sigurdurb/ru_canvas/README.md

 Also, It will only list students that are in the groups within the groupset.
 Those students that have not enrolled or the teacher has not enrolled in a group within the groupset won't be listed.

-TODO: This functionality can be added later but Teachers/TA can also view the SpeedGrader(which will display the rest of the students names).
+This functionality can be added later but Teachers/TA can also view the SpeedGrader(which will display the rest of the students names).
 That functionaly needs to have the user of the script select which section(is. dæmatímahópar) he wants to include.
-Or the scripts could maybe see from the Assignment object which sections this project was assigned for(i.e. Everyone, HMV etc.) Then those students that are not in the groups can appear at the end with null for group columns but their studentName and studentID.
+Or the scripts could maybe see from the Assignment object which sections this project was assigned for(i.e. Everyone, HMV etc.) Then those students that are not in a group can appear at the end with null for group columns but their studentName and studentID.
 Which will be fine for the grading script because that only posts to assignmentID and studentID.

 You need to: